paolonit/ds4l/README.md

 ## Install
-In order to use this project, you must install [libxdo-dev] (https://www.semicomplete.com/projects/xdotool/).
+In order to use this project, you must install [libxdo-dev](https://www.semicomplete.com/projects/xdotool/).
 Xdo is a tool used for simulating keyboard input and is used for generating output from controller button presses.
 It can be installed using the following command:
 ```
 apt-get install libxdo-dev
 ```